About Finnish Online Bank Identification (TUPAS)

 Technical integration can be performed with Signicat’s common TUPAS service.

-- Signicat installs customer specific graphical profiles.
+In this step, Signicat installs customer specific graphical profiles.

 Important tasks in this step: